John Michael Sherlock

 John Michael Sherlock (January 20, 1926 – August 12, 2019) was a Canadian bishop.
-He was the Roman Catholic Bishop of London, Ontario, from July 8, 1978 to April 27, 2002.
-He was born in Regina, Saskatchewan and raised in Brantford, Ontario.
+He was the Roman Catholic Bishop of London, Ontario, from July 8, 1978, to April 27, 2002.
+He was born in Regina, Saskatchewan, and raised in Brantford, Ontario.
 Second eldest of a family of eight, four of his five brothers also studied at the seminary.
 Two of them, Fr William Sherlock and Fr Philip Sherlock, were ordained priests.

-Bishop Sherlock was ordained in 1950.
+Sherlock was ordained in 1950.
 He became the head of the Diocese of London in 1978 - a district that includes over 130 parishes from Windsor to Huron County, with approximately 440,000 parishioners.
-Bishop John Sherlock's tenure was riddled with clergy sexual abuse scandals, which shone a harsh spotlight on the prevalence of historical sexual abuse within the Diocese of London.
+Sherlock's tenure was riddled with clergy sexual abuse scandals, which shone a harsh spotlight on the prevalence of historical sexual abuse within the Diocese of London.